Adam Hill: There have to be consequences for Dana White

 To White’s credit, he has said a lot of the right things.
 He’s not making excuses and even publicly instructed those who have defended him to stop.

 But words aren’t enough.
-Nothing will ever be enough, but actions do mean more than words.
+Nothing will ever be enough, but actions mean more than words.

 Contact Adam Hill at ahill@reviewjournal.com.
 Follow @AdamHillLVRJ on Twitter.